 An effective Reliability Program defines an optimum set of activities that will meet customer reliability needs and company objectives cost effectively.
 It includes realistic reliability requirements/goals, organizational responsibilities, holistic Design for Reliability (DFR) principles, and suitably tailored analysis, test and customer-support approaches.

 Designing reliability into a system early in its life-cycle is the most effective means to ensure reliable performance and mission success.
-It is a well-known metric that the costs to fix a reliability issue for a fielded system is at least ten times more than it is to design the reliability in up-front.… Read More
+It is a well-known metric that the costs to fix a reliability issue for a fielded system is at least ten times more than it is to design the reliability in up-front.
+This… Read More

 Reliability is a discriminating characteristic of products in today’s marketplace, yet many companies are unsure about what is important in designing and manufacturing reliability.
 They sometimes lack the specialized expertise and/or experience to use their resources wisely in “making reliability happen.”